 Finding just the right warm or cool tone of the color palette can be a real challenge.
-Again, LVT is offered in many different color options.
+Again, Luxury Vinyl Tile is offered in many different color options.
 Using color accents in LVT is a great way to create a unique look without compromising performance or maintenance.

 Perhaps you want the floor to incorporate wayfinding elements that stand out.
 That is very easy and affordable to do with LVT.
 Many LVT collections, like Color Anchor LVT, offer both neutral and bright colors in the same or similar patterns.
 This allows you to maintain a consistent look across the floor palette while punching up those active or gathering areas with color where needed.
 Color can also play a key role in how big or small a space feels.